by Google

 What do hate comments do to you?
 Does it affect you?

 Mostly no. It happens that I have a bad day and something hits me, but mostly not.
 Because I've been in the media for a long time and eight years ago I was in Shopping Maniacs, where I had a million hates on me, so that also trained me.
 Even at university, I was many times in our newspaper, on the radio, I had some interviews there and so on.
 I was also trained by the fact that I worked at Refresher as a community manager, where I was in charge of deleting comments and regulating it.
 It happens that it surprises me that I say to myself, "you seriously hate this kind of thing".
-I have a very nice community from the beginning, and even if I get some hate, my community usually stands up for me and responds to the haters more than I do, and that always makes me happy.
+I have a very nice community from the beginning, and even if I get some hate, my community usually stands up for me and writes back to the haters more than I do, and that always makes me happy.

 Has your marriage affected your career?
 Did it happen that they didn't want to cooperate with you because of cultural differences?